2012 Grand Prix Cycliste de Québec

 The 2012 Grand Prix Cycliste de Québec was the third edition of the Grand Prix Cycliste de Québec, a single-day professional bicycle road race.
 It was held on 7 September 2012, over a distance of 201.6 km, starting and finishing in Quebec City, Quebec, Canada.
 It was the 25th event of the 2012 UCI World Tour season.
 The race is one of the only two events which are part of the World Tour calendar in North America, the other one being the Grand Prix Cycliste de Montreal contested two days later.

-In a two-up sprint finish, Australian national champion Simon Gerrans of the team won the race, after following an attack by 's Greg Van Avermaet in the closing stages of the race, with the two riders working together to get clear and Gerrans prevailed on the uphill finish on the Grande-Allée.
+In a two-up sprint finish, Australian national champion Simon Gerrans of the team won the race, after following an attack by 's Greg Van Avermaet in the closing stages of the race, with the two riders working together to get clear and Gerrans prevailing on the uphill finish on the Grande-Allée.
 Van Avermaet was second, while the peloton was led home by the 2011 Grand Prix Cycliste de Montreal winner Rui Costa, four seconds in arrears.